Get involved in 2016! Volunteer for a Barristers' Committee!

 Opportunities for Attorneys Advertisements: The Knoxville Bar Association encourages employers to answer all responses they receive to ads appearing in these pages.
 However, the KBA does not and cannot control or monitor the degree of employer response, which is entirely at the discretion of the employer.

 The purpose of this section is to provide a directory of law firms in alphabetical order along with a brief description of each firm.
-You may search by firm name or area of practice.
+You may search by firm name, area of practice or by attorney last name.

 KBA members should login to view a complete directory of Knoxville attorneys.
 Law firms interested in being listed in this section, should click here for more information.